mcheryeth/FiveHundredPxDemo/README.md

 The project is organized into the following structure:

 * Models - These are your POJOs (Photo, User, etc) and data storage classes for caching
 * Views - This is your UI.
-Activities, views, adapters, etc
+Activities, fragments, views, adapters, etc
 * Controllers - This handles your networking.
 API requests to 500px, JSON parsing, callbacks to UI, etc. Currently only supports fetching photos (PhotoServiceApi)

 ## Limitations & improvements